-Infrastructure in Table 4 will be funded from infrastructure charges based on Queensland Urban Utilities' (QUU) Netserv plan in force at the date of the PDA development approval.
+Infrastructure in Table 4 will be funded from infrastructure charges based on Queensland Urban Utilities' (QUU) Infrastructure Charges Framework in force at the date of the PDA development approval.

 Where the applicant delivers works, those works may be eligible for an offset against the infrastructure charge.
 An Infrastructure Charging Offset Plan may be prepared to identify the offsettable infrastructure items.